open-telemetry/opamp-spec/specification.md

      envelope.
 There is no exception for the first message.
-   * Sets `payload` to the marshalled bytes of a `ServerToAgent` message containing whatever the Server would have sent had signing not been negotiated (for example, an empty `ServerToAgent` acknowledging the Agent's status report, or a `ServerToAgent` carrying initial `remote_config`).
+   * Sets `payload` to the marshalled bytes of a `ServerToAgent` message containing whatever the Server would have sent had signing not been negotiated (for example, a `ServerToAgent` acknowledging the Agent's status report, or a `ServerToAgent` carrying initial `remote_config`).